tc39/proposal-async-context/README.md

     console.log('disconnected from server');
   });

-  // the client is created at the context of `connect`,
+  // the client is created at the async context of `connect`,
-  // the listeners will be triggered at the context of the
+  // the listeners will be triggered at the async context of the
-  // client initiating context.
-  client.on('data', (res) => {
+  // client initiating async context. client.on('data', (res) => {
     const { id, data } = JSON.parse(res.toString('utf8'));
     const req = requestResponseMap.get(id);